Skip to main content

 The groundwater standards for carbaryl were adopted in Cycle 3 (1990) and updated in Cycle 9 (2010).

 Carbaryl is a pesticide used to control a variety of outdoor insects.
-Animal studies have shown that exposure to carbaryl can increase risk of kidney and liver damage and exposure to carbaryl during pregnancy can affect survival, body weight, brain development, and bone formation in developing offspring.
+Studies have shown that exposure to high levels of carbaryl cause kidney and liver damage and affect development.

 Carbofuran